hrishi-04/chatbot/README.md

 Run it by the command - streamlit run app2.py

 # IMPORTANT -
-This program calls openai's APIs for the embeddings and the llms if possible please provide your own keys in a file named .env in the directory.
+This program calls openai's APIs for the embeddings and the llms if possible please provide your own keys in the file named .env in the directory. create your own .env file in your directory and copy the contents of my .env folder or provide your own keys in the same format.
 This is a paid service by openAI but the cost is very minimal.
 I am including my APIkey in the .env folder anyways